paulustimothy/ai-interviews/README.md

 ## ✨ Features

 - 🤖 **AI-Powered Practice** - Train with real interview questions
+- 🤖 **AI-Powered Feynman Study Session** - Study your topic in a Feynman way
 - 💬 **Instant Feedback** - Get immediate analysis of your responses
 - 🔥 **Firebase Integration** - Secure authentication and data storage
 - 📱 **Responsive Design** - Works on all devices